eugypalu/SmartAuctions/README.md

 * English
 * Vickery\
 \
-for the exchange of non-fungible tokens on the Ethereum Blockchain
+For the exchange of non-fungible tokens on the Ethereum Blockchain